humdrum-tools/humdrum-documentation/guide/ch23/index.md

   etc.
   ---------- ------------
-We want to be able to say that the relationship between the first eighth-note G and the eighth-note B is \"strong-to-weak\" and that the relationship between the eighth-note B and the eighth-note D is
-\"weak-to-strong.\" In order to procede we need to eliminate all of the data records that contain only a metpos value \-- that is, there is no pitch present in the [`**kern`](/rep/kern) spine.
+We want to be able to say that the relationship between the first eighth-note G and the eighth-note B is "strong-to-weak" and that the relationship between the eighth-note B and the eighth-note D is "weak-to-strong."
+In order to procede we need to eliminate all of the data records that contain only a metpos value \-- that is, there is no pitch present in the [`**kern`](/rep/kern) spine.
 We can do this using **humsed**; we simply delete all lines that begin with